ckesoglou/31242-AIP/docs/API Specification.md

 `POST /api/login`

 Attempts authentication with the provided username and password in the requestBody.
-Sets the access_tokens cookie alongside a redirect request if
+Sets the access_tokens cookie alongside a redirect request if successful.

 > Body parameter